Donaldcho/weekly_content_system_AGENCY_EDITION/docs/USER_MANUAL.md

 # 📘 Deviceterra Enterprise User Manual

+> [!CAUTION]
+> **Beta Software**
+> Many features described in this manual (e.g., *Sentiment Analysis*, *Video Director*) are currently in active development.
+You may encounter "Mock Data" or placeholder UI elements while we finalize the backend connections.

 This manual provides a comprehensive guide to using the **Deviceterra Enterprise** marketing operating system.

 ---